Maastricht Aachen Airport: After World War II

 Authority over what was to become known as Beek airfield (vliegveld Beek), was officially transferred to the Dutch government on 1 August 1945.
 It was decided to keep it open rather than re-open the pre-war debate over the location of an airport in the Maastricht area.
 The first civilian aircraft landed on 26 September 1945 and were operated by the Regeeringsvliegdienst, a government service with the purpose of carrying government officials and other people with urgent business, because the war had left many roads and railroads heavily damaged.
 The service used six de Havilland Dragon Rapides made available by the British government.

-In 1946, the service was taken over by KLM, using DC-3 Dakotas.
+In 1946, the service was taken over by KLM, using Douglas DC-3 Dakotas.
 However, as repairs to the Dutch infrastructure progressed, demand for the service dropped and it was stopped in 1949.
 The first semi-permanent airport terminal was completed in 1947.
 The runway was paved in 1949, and a second paved runway was completed in 1950.
 In 1951, an agreement between the airport and the Dutch Air Force allowed for rapid expansion of the facilities.
 Runway 04/22 was lengthened to 1,850 m (6,070 ft), and permanent runway lighting was installed in 1960.